immutaverse/rp2350-mkt-signer/ReadMe.md

 * The signing process runs entirely within your CI/CD pipeline and never expose private keys to external systems or our cloud.
 * After signing, the container and its memory space are completely destroyed, ensuring no residual exposure of sensitive information.

-This approach eliminates the complexity of firmware signing while keeping it safe, efficient, and fully controlled by you.name: 'rp2350-firmware-signer'
+This approach eliminates the complexity of firmware signing while keeping it safe, efficient, and fully controlled inside of a fully repeatable and auditable CICD pipeline.

 ## Sample Use
 ### Sample Call from your CICD Workflow